gchq/Gaffer/store-implementation/hbase-store/README.md

 This is a Gaffer Store implementation using Apache HBase.

+Please note that this HBase Store has not been extensively tested.

 This store implements the following Gaffer features:
 - Visibility - user-defined visibility settings to prevent authorised access to records which a user does not have permissions to see.
   Implemented using the HBase Cell Visibility Labels.